RescribanoSecurity/AI-SecurityProjects/README.md

 Understanding how to:
 - design them securely,
+- validate security controls,
 - detect abuse,
-- audit decisions,
+- audit behavior,
-- and evolve safely,
+- and evolve architectures safely,

-is a critical skill for modern security and cloud professionals.
+is becoming a **core skill** for security and cloud professionals.

 This repository documents that journey.

 ---

 ## License

 MIT